 Varying audience interests like this allow you to tap into different demographic bases and reach new customers when advertising on Facebook.

 Another example: During the advent of the COVID-19 pandemic, we optimized our creative to consumers’ concerns about a healthy immune system.
-We swapped out old copy on a well-performing Dr. Brown image to promote, “Healthy Gut = Healthy Immune System.”
+We swapped out old copy for a well-performing Dr. Brown image to promote, “Healthy Gut = Healthy Immune System.”

 Of course, we also ran some tests.
-The unique seasonality of that time period led to incredible performance from that creative.
+The unique seasonality of that time period led to an incredible performance from that creative.

 Consider using the same approach next flu or cold season, as long as you don’t run afoul of Facebook’s policies on miracle “cures” or “preventions.”

 Note: Seasonality is a great approach for both paid and unpaid creative on your brand’s Facebook page, a strategy Atrantil takes to heart.

 The supplement industry is an increasingly competitive one.
 You can’t sit back and wait for results to come; you need to be constantly testing and experimenting.